 She is represented by Creative Media Agency.
 For foreign licensing rights, North American print and digital rights, film and audio rights, please contact:

 How many books do you anticipate having in the Color of Heaven series?

 As of summer 2019, there are 13 books available in the series.
 I would like to write more, but I am currently writing a standalone book for Lake Union Publishing, so that will take up my time this year.
-As for the Color of Heaven series, I don’t want to put a limit on the number of books in that series.
-It might be 12, it might be 16, it might even be 20, depending on how readers respond to more books.
+As for the Color of Heaven series, I don’t ever want to put a limit on the number of books in that series.
+It might be 14, it might even be 30, depending on how readers respond to more books in the future.
 What’s nice about this series for me as a writer is that every book is different.
 I’m not constrained to one family or one town.
 I can move around and write about new characters all the time - as the series thread is more about the theme (of real life magic), rather than a specific set of characters or a particular location or overall plot device that needs to be resolved.

 Do you plot in advance or write by the seat of your pants?

 A little of both.
 Mostly, I have the main plot points outlined, but everything in between depends on how the characters are feeling and reacting on a scene-by-scene basis.
 Each day is usually a surprise.
 When I sit down I have a general idea of what's supposed to happen, but the details and the all-important dialogue are mysteries until I start writing.
 That can sometimes take the story in new directions, and I like to just go with it, while still holding on to the overall direction for the ending.